Catdaemon/DataTablesEditor/README.md

 Functions will receive the relevant td element as the first parameter, then whatever content jQuery returns for the ajax callbacks.

+## Server-side
+You'll need to implement something to receive the requests and do something with the data.
+Your application will receive:
+- `id`
+- `field`
+- `value`

+By default the plugin will replace the content with whatever is returned by the server, so output the same `value` that was passed or do something more interesting.

 # Demo
 ![gif](https://i.imgur.com/jxYtMjn.gif)